PlanetX-Labs/planetx-labs.github.io/docs/oem-odm/oems.md

 * ![MacOS](macos16x16.png)  MacOS (coming soon)

 ### OEM Customization
-With multiple OEMs producting DASSET-Powered Data Hubs, it's important that OEMs have options to differentiate their products, giving customers an OEM experience when interacting with their Data Hub using the DASSET client applications.
+With multiple OEMs producing DASSET-Powered Data Hubs, it's important that OEMs have options to differentiate their products, giving customers an OEM experience when interacting with their Data Hub using the DASSET client applications.

 PlanetX Labs offers OEM customization services, enabling OEMs to deliver their branding directly to customers.
 The DASSET client application is developed and published on respective app stores by PlanetX Labs.
 Rather than having multiple DASSET client applications for each OEM, the application is built to support OEM customization such that once a user connects to the OEM's DASSET-Powered Data Hub, the OEM customization will be surfaced to the user.